User

 Introduce Yourself!

-Welcome everyone 👋 Please feel free to introduce yourself by sharing just a few things—no long bios required: - Where you’re coming from (educator, student, professional, lifelong learner, curious human, etc.) - One way technology or AI currently shows up in your learning or work - One question, curiosity, or challenge you have around EdTech or AI right now That’s it.
+Welcome everyone 👋 Introduce yourself by sharing just a few things so we get to know each other. - Where you’re coming from (educator, student, professional, lifelong learner, curious human, etc.) - One way technology or AI currently shows up in your learning or work - One question, curiosity, or challenge you have around EdTech or AI right now That’s it.
 There’s no expectation that you have things figured out.
 “I’m confused but curious” is a perfectly valid starting point here.
 If you’re more of a reader than a poster, that’s okay too.
 You’re welcome to jump in whenever it feels right. 😊 I'm looking forward to building this community together! 🚀 👉 Please check out the calendar for my weekly Coffee Chat times ☕️ I’ll go first 👇 (Your turn when you’re ready — and feel free to reply to others as well!)

 0